 From Oil City, PA to Okinawa, Japan to College Station, Texas (and many homes in between as our family moved where the US Marine Corps sent us!) – my life has given me many opportunities to meet and socialize with women from all different backgrounds, ages, professions, and origins.
 As an Army veteran, wife, mother and Girl Scout leader, I know how important it is to have a group of friends with whom to share life’s ups and downs.

 When I arrived in College Station in 2008, I was lonely.
 A friend recommended joining the TAMU Women’s Club as a way to meet people, since I was new to the area and did not know anyone.
 The club’s programs and interest groups were a good way to meet interesting women and learn about this community and TAMU.
-Since I now work full time at the Academic Success Center on campus, and manage a family of two A&M College students and a husband who also works at A&M, the time I have for interest groups is limited.
+Since I now work full time at the Academic Success Center on campus, and manage a family of one A&M College student (the other graduated last December) and a husband who also works at A&M, the time I have for interest groups is limited.
 Currently I belong to the Tuesday evening book group.
 Someday, when I retire, I hope to participate in the Twisted Stitchers, Arts&Culture and the Garden Interest Group.

 If you are new to this community and want to meet dynamic, intelligent, and interesting people then I urge you to join the TAMU Women’s Club.